AtlasOfLivingAustralia/authoritative-lists/README.md

 | dr490 |[Victoria: Sensitive Species](https://lists.ala.org.au/speciesListItem/list/dr490)|
 | dr467 |[Western Australia :Sensitive Species](https://lists.ala.org.au/speciesListItem/list/dr467)|

+Use the `List info` link for metadata about each list.
+Some lists apply a single level of obsfucation to every species in the list, and other lists apply supplied obfuscation rules for each species.
+The rules are specified in the `generalisation` field.

+See https://github.com/AtlasOfLivingAustralia/sds for info about SDS processing.

 ## Conservation Lists
 Conservation lists are for each state plus the national EPBC list.